ONSdigital/sdx-validate/README.md

 ## Installation

-Using virtualenv and pip, create a new environment and install within using:
+Using virtualenv and pip, create a new environment and install the sdx-common library from a local directory:

+    $ pip install ./sdx-common

+Then from within the sdx-validate directory use:

     $ pip install -r requirements.txt